How to Audit Your Own Tender Before Submission

 Scorers skim.
 Help them:

-- Front-load each paragraph with the proof point.
+- Front-load each paragraph with the mechanism or proof point.

-- Keep sentences < 22 words where possible.
+- Keep sentences under ~22 words where possible.

 If you can’t find the mark in three seconds, neither can they.

-🧩 Step 14 — One Example Per Section
+🧩 Step 15 — One Example Per Section (The Cornerstone Rule)

-Audit your sections (Service Model, Workforce, Safeguarding, Governance, Digital) and ensure each carries one example of problem → action → effect → assurance.
-That rhythm creates a coherent leadership voice.
+Audit your main sections (Service Model, Workforce, Safeguarding, Governance, Digital, Mobilisation, Social Value) and ensure each carries one mini example: problem → action → effect → assurance.
+This creates a coherent leadership voice across the whole submission.

-Copy this, paste into your project sheet, and score 0–2 each (20 total):
+Copy this into your working document and score each answer fast (20 total):

 - Opener shows behaviour (not adjectives)